almapineda/sql_practice/README.md

 ### Intermediate Challenge
 - Do longer or shorter length albums tend to generate more revenue?

-- Is the number of times a track appear in any playlist a good indicator of sales?

 ### Advanced Challenge
 - How much revenue is generated each year, and what is its percent change 1 from the previous year?